AmiteyeEmmanuel/TiMe-LeAd/README.md

 ### General components

-Windmill Dashboard React is built on top of [Windmill React UI](https://windmillui.com/react-ui).
 You will find the documentation for every small component there.

 ### Routing

-Routes in Windmill Dashboard are separated into two categories, sidebar ([routes/sidebar.js](src/routes/sidebar.js)) and general ([routes/index.js](src/routes/index.js)).
+Routes in TecchTime LandingPage Dashboard are separated into two categories, sidebar ([routes/sidebar.js](src/routes/sidebar.js)) and general ([routes/index.js](src/routes/index.js)).

 #### Sidebar routes